By Pat O'Connor

-If your travels include Waterford, the name of Thomas Francis Meagher (pron: "Mahr") will pop up all over town.
+If your travels include Waterford, the name of Thomas Francis Meagher (pronounced "Mahr") will soon be a familiar one.
 Perhaps no other Irishman this side of St. Patrick led a more colorful life, a life that reads like a movie script and epitomizes the label "fighting Irish."

-Born the son of one of the few wealthy Catholic businessmen in Waterford in 1823, Meagher benefited from a quality education (partly in England) during which he won awards for poetry and debating.
+Born the son of Waterford's mayor — one of the few wealthy Catholic businessmen in town in 1823 — Meagher benefited from a quality education (partly in England) during which he won awards for poetry and debating.
 His passion for Irish nationalism and his temperamental nature led him to join the radical Young Ireland movement.
-These hot blooded young revolutionaries had lost patience with elder statesman Daniel O'Connell's non-violent approach to gaining independence from Britain and now advocated armed insurrection.
+These hot-blooded young revolutionaries had lost patience with elder statesman Daniel O'Connell's non-violent approach to gaining independence from Britain, and now advocated armed insurrection.
 Meagher's fiery speeches earned him the nickname "Meagher of the sword."

 In 1845, the potato famine crippled Ireland, and nationalists like Meagher blamed the tragedy on continued food exports to Britain, then the richest nation on earth.
-He traveled to France in 1848 as a delegate for the Young Irelanders and returned with a gift from the sympathetic French.
-The flag (adopted as the national flag upon Irish independence in 1921) consisted of three colors: green, white and orange.
-The green represented the Gaelic/Catholic natives, while the orange represented the English/Protestant planters who arrived in the early 1600s.
-The white stripe between the green and the orange signified the "lasting truce and heroic brotherhood between the two communities."
+He traveled to France in 1848 as a delegate for the Young Irelanders and returned with a gift from the sympathetic French: the first Irish tricolor flag — green (to represent the Gaelic/Catholic natives), orange (for the English/Protestant planters who arrived in the early 1600s), and a white stripe in the middle to signify the "lasting truce and heroic brotherhood between the two communities."
 (It became the official national flag upon Irish independence in 1921.)

 When the Young Ireland rebels finally mounted an uprising in 1848, the country was too weak from starvation to care.
-The only pathetic skirmish that took place was a gun fight with local police in county Tipperary that became knows as the "Battle for Widow McCormack's cabbage patch."
-Meagher and a handful of other rebel leaders were sentenced to hang (then to be drawn and quartered).
-But Queen Victoria commuted these sentences to life in the penal colony of "Van Dieman's Land" (the island of Tasmania in Australia).
+The only pathetic skirmish that took place was a gun fight with local police in County Tipperary that became knows as the "Battle for Widow McCormack's cabbage patch."
+Meagher and a handful of other rebel leaders were sentenced to hang, then to be drawn and quartered.
+But Queen Victoria commuted these sentences to life in the penal colony of "Van Dieman's Land" (Tasmania).

-A few months after war's end, he was appointed acting Governor of the Montana Territory and was soon raising forces to combat hostile Indians (a decade before Custer's demise at Little Bighorn).
-But it wasn't long after, one night in the summer of 1867, after beating the odds time and again on three different continents, Thomas Francis Meagher fell off a riverboat and drowned in the Missouri River.
+A few months after war's end, he became the first governor of the Montana territory, and was soon raising forces to combat hostile Indians (a decade before Custer's demise at Little Bighorn).
+But it wasn't long after, one night in the summer of 1867 and at age 44 — after beating the odds time and again on three different continents — Thomas Francis Meagher fell off a riverboat and drowned in the Missouri River.
 Sheer accident, foul play, or careless drunkenness?
 Nobody knows — but his body was never found.